 - 2 ounces diced jalapeño peppers (or green chilies)

 - 1-1/2 ounces diced olives

 - 1 clove chopped garlic

-- To curd, add salt, pepper, olives, pimento and garlic.
+- Add salt, pepper, olives, pimento and garlic to the curd.

 - Press.
 It’s so good, it’s not around long enough to age!